 We also asked anglers to record lengths of bull trout harvested and released by water and zone.
 The following figures (Figures 2 and 3) show the length categories of bull trout harvested and released by anglers since 2004.
 As was typical for all years, anglers caught and released bull trout from all of the size classes but were more likely to keep larger fish.
-For the 2010 - 2011 season, the mean length of harvested bull trout (25.8"; range 15.0"- 34.0") was longer than the mean length of released bull trout (21.3"; range 8.0"- 40.0").
-For the 2009-2001 season, the mean lengths of harvested and released bull trout was the lowest on record and the difference between mean lengths of harvested versus released bull trout (4.4") was the second highest on record (4.7 during the 2009 - 2010 season).
+For the 2011 - 2012 season, the mean length of harvested bull trout (25.4"; range 13.0"- 33.0") was longer than the mean length of released bull trout (20.5"; range 5.0"- 34.5").
+For the 2011-2012 season, the mean lengths of harvested and released bull trout were the lowest on record and significantly lower (P<.05) than all years since 2008; the difference between mean lengths of harvested versus released bull trout (4.9") was the highest on record.

 Figure 2.
-Lengths of bull trout harvested through the 2010 - 2011 season from Lake Koocanusa, Montana.
+Lengths of bull trout harvested through the 2011 - 2012 season from Lake Koocanusa, Montana.

 Figure 3.
-Lengths of bull trout caught and released through the 2010 - 2011 season from Lake Koocanusa, Montana.
+Lengths of bull trout caught and released through the 2011 - 2012 season from Lake Koocanusa, Montana.

-There has been a downward trend for mean length of all fish caught since 2007.
-This trend followed the decreasing trend for redd counts for the Wigwam River during the same time period (Figure 4) it appears as though larger fish are being cropped from the population and/or fewer large bull trout are available to be caught.
+There has been a significant downward trend for mean length of all fish caught since 2007.
+This trend followed the decreasing trend for redd counts for the Wigwam River during the same time period (Figure 4).
+We believe enough bull trout have been cropped from the population both in Montana and British Columbia that fewer large bull trout were available to be caught.

 Figure 4.
-Mean lengths of bull trout caught and released through the 2010 - 2011 season from Lake Koocanusa, Montana and redd counts from Wigwam River B.C.
+Mean lengths of bull trout caught and released through the 2011 - 2012 season from Lake Koocanusa, Montana and redd counts from Wigwam River B.C.